sequana/sequana_pipetools/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
-1.0.3     * add levenshtein function. some typo corrections.
+1.0.4     * add utility function to download and untar a tar.gz file 1.0.3     * add levenshtein function. some typo corrections.
 1.0.2     * add the dot2png command. pin docutils <0.21 due to pip error
 1.0.1     * hot fix in the profile creation (regression)